 Learners that didn’t gain many marks on this question could only comment on three or four monitoring measures.

-Reactive monitoring measures are triggered after an event has occurred, such as when a worker goes off work due to injury or illness (lost time).
+Reactive monitoring measures are triggered after an event, such as when a worker goes off work due to injury or illness (lost time).

 One example of a reactive monitoring measure could be to track the number of days lost due to health and safety-related incidents.

-However, it’s important to provide further explanation as to why this monitoring measure was selected.
-For instance, in the scenario, there were traumatised workers who witnessed the accident and had to take time off work to recover.
+However, it’s important to explain further why this monitoring measure was selected.
+For instance, in the scenario, traumatised workers witnessed the accident and had to take time off work to recover.

 Including this additional information in your answer will help provide a more comprehensive response and demonstrate a higher level of understanding, which can lead to higher marks.